Realistic Full-Body Anonymization with Surface-Guided GANs: Experiments

-\paragraph{Architecture Details} We follow the design principles of StyleGAN2 \cite{karras2019analyzing} for our network architectures.
-The generator is a typical U-Net \cite{ronneberger2015u} architecture previously adapted for image-to-image translation \cite{Isola_2017}, and the discriminator is similar to the one of StyleGAN2.
-The baseline discriminator has 8.5M parameters and the generator has 7.4M.
-We use the non-saturating adversarial loss \cite{goodfellow2014generative} and regularize the discriminator with epsilon penalty \cite{karras2018progressive} and r1-regularization \cite{mescheder2018training}.
+\paragraph{Architecture Details} We follow the implementation of StyleGAN2 \cite{karras2019analyzing} for our training setup.
+The generator is a U-Net \cite{ronneberger2015u}, previously adapted for image-to-image translation \cite{Isola_2017}, and the discriminator is similar to the one of StyleGAN2.
+The generator uses instance normalization for each convolution, operating only on standard deviation (\ie the mean is not used for normalization).
+The latent variable ($z$) is linearly projected and concatenated to the input of the decoder of the generator, unless it is inputted through modulation.
+The baseline discriminator and generator has 8.5M and 7.4M parameters, respectively.
+We use the non-saturating adversarial loss \cite{goodfellow2014generative} with epsilon penalty \cite{karras2018progressive} and r1-regularization \cite{mescheder2018training}.
 We mask the r1-regularization by $M$, similar to \cite{ConextualAttention2018Yu,hukkelaas2020image}.
-Data augmentation is used for COCO-Body, including horizontal flip, geometrical transforms and color transforms.
-Otherwise, we keep the training setup simple, with no feature matching loss \cite{Wang_2018}, path length regularization \cite{karras2019analyzing}, nor adaptive data augmentation \cite{karras2020ada}.
-For simplicity, we set the dimensionality of $\omega_i$ and the fully connected layers in $f_\omega\;$ to 512.
-We use 6 fully-connected layers in $f_\omega$, unless stated otherwise.
-See details in \appendixDetails .
+Data augmentation is used for COCO-Body, including geometrical transforms, and color transforms.
+Otherwise, we keep the training setup simple, with no feature matching loss \cite{Wang_2018}, or path length regularization \cite{karras2019analyzing}.
+We set the dimensionality of $\omega_i$ and the fully-connected layers in $f_\omega\;$ to 512, and use 6 layers in $f_\omega$ unless stated otherwise. \appendixDetails includes further details.

-\paragraph{Dataset Details} We validate our method on two datasets; a derived version of the COCO-dataset \cite{lin2014microsoft} (named \emph{COCO-Body}) for full-body anonymization, and DeepFashion \cite{liu16DeepFashion} for static scene synthesis.
-We will open source the CSE-annotations for both datasets.
+\paragraph{Dataset Details} We validate our method on two datasets; a derived version of the COCO-dataset \cite{lin2014microsoft} (named \emph{COCO-Body}) for full-body anonymization and DeepFashion \cite{liu16DeepFashion} for static scene synthesis.
+We will open-source the CSE-annotations for both datasets.